Fife Council have introduced a revised complaint handling procedure from 1 April 2021. A published version of this procedure will be added shortly.

 How long do I have to make a complaint?

-In exceptional circumstances, we may be able to accept a complaint after the time limit.
+Again, in exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.

 We are committed to making our service easy to use for all members of the community.
-In line with our statutory equalities duties, we will always ensure that reasonable adjustments are made to help customers access and use our services.
-If you have trouble putting your complaint in writing, or want this information in another language or format, such as large print or braille please contact us on 03451 55 55 00.
+In line with our statutory equality duties, we will always ensure that reasonable adjustments are made to help customers access and use our services.
+If you have trouble putting your complaint in writing or want this information in another language or format, such as large print or braille please contact us on 03451 55 55 00.